-This course will address a current or timely topic or that are foreseen to be one time offerings.
+This course is open only by arrangement with the Dean of the Mark Skousen School of Business.
+Courses in this area will address a current or timely topic or those that are foreseen to be one-time offerings.
 Special topics course offerings can vary from term to term.
 Students can propose a special topics course in this area.

-BUS491 PROCUREMENT AND CONTRACT CAPSTONE 3 CREDITS
+BUS491 PROCUREMENT AND CONTRACT MANAGEMENT CAPSTONE